Should I keep my pension invested?

-But this doesn't mean income drawdown should never be considered.
+But this doesn't mean pension drawdown should never be considered.
 It can make a lot of sense if you want flexibility, the opportunity to keep growing their pension pot, and if you are happy to take some carefully-considered risk.

 Where can I invest my pension in income drawdown?

 When investing in the stock market, there are tried and tested principles that you can follow to make sure you aren't taking more risk than you are comfortable with.

 The key is diversification – not putting all of your eggs in one basket.

 You can invest in a range of different asset classes.
 These include:

 - Equities, or stocks and shares